nashville musician liza anne wants you to know you’re not crazy

 That phrase started to appear a lot in the way I would describe myself to people.
 One of my favorite quotes is from Albert Camus when he says, "and all things were merely in a way."
 At any given moment, we can be a fragment of so many different emotions, and it's pretty bizarre to imagine that we're only one thing.
 I think I had just started to realise that humanity is a walking contradiction; I am all things at once, and at the same time nothing at all.
 Life is just a case of emotions walking around covered in flesh, trying to make sense of their space on Earth.

-I spend so much time trying to fulfil this very soft, nurturing and loving role as a woman.
+I spend so much time trying to fulfill this very soft, nurturing and loving role as a woman.
 But then I realised I didn't have to be that all the time and that I could exist in that light, while at the same time being extremely angry at the things that took things away from me as a kid.
 I gave myself grace to exist in two lights at once.
 I wish everyone could do that for themselves because you can be completely happy and completely falling apart at the same time.
 And if you don't believe that you can just convince yourself that you're losing it, you know?

 How do you think you were able to give yourself that compassion?